vikasmalik22/CarND-Vehicle-Detection/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I used a class Windows to store the rectangles where the cars were detected during each frame of the video using find_cars().
-The code for this is contained under the section titled "Windows Class to store the rectangles where the cars were detected during each frame".
+The code for this is contained under the section titled *"Windows Class to store the rectangles where the cars were detected during each frame"* in **code cell 34**.
 This class stores all the detections for each frame and keep only the last 10 frames of the video.
 Detections are stored in the class using add_win() and keeps only last 10 frames.
 Then we use these last 10 frames and perform heatmap, threshold and labels on them combined instead of doing on each frame individually.
-I used the threshold value for the heatmap is set to 1 + len(win_pos)//2.
-I found this value through experiments running video for few frames and checking the result.
+I used the threshold value for the heatmap is set to  len(win_pos).
+I found this value through experiments running video for different frames and checking the result.

-The code for the pipeline processing of the image processing is contained in section titled "Combining all together in Pipeline function to process Image".
+The code for the pipeline processing of the image processing is contained in section titled *"Combining all together in Pipeline function to process Image"* in **code cell 35**.

 Additionally, I also created a heatmap of the frames which is combined together with the final output and the code for the same is contained in the same section.
+Heatmap is shown in top-left corner of the output video.

+The code to generate and prcess the final video output is contained in **code cell 36** under section *"Process Video"*.

 ### Discussion